Chapter 14 : Year 2: Breaking News

 “She’s special to me too, because she’s the youngest,” Bill nodded.
 “And even if you are telling us the truth right now Harry, you should know that I would anything for her—“

-“… but if I do, you’ll come after me,” Harry finished the sentence.
+“And if I do, you will all come after me,” Harry finished the sentence.
 “Yes, Ron has made that very clear to me, thank you very much.”

 He failed to disguise his annoyance completely, but neither one of Ginny’s brothers seemed to notice.